terrablue/gpbot/README.md

 `!review https://github.com/terrablue/gpbot/blob/master/package.json`

-A typical output, depending on the `temperature` set for OpenAI, may be
+A typical output, depending on the `temperature` (see below) set for OpenAI, may be

 ```
 This code appears to be a package.json file for a project called gpbot.
 It